-Roanoke County developed a new Standard Operating procedure in this permit year to detect, address, and report illicit discharges that enter the municipal separate storm sewer system.
-In addition, the Illicit Discharge Ordinance (BMP 3-2) includes procedures to prohibit illicit discharges through the enforcement process.
+Roanoke County has developed procedures to detect, address, and report illicit discharges that enter the municipal separate storm sewer system.
+The Illicit Discharge Ordinance (BMP 3-2) includes procedures to prohibit illicit discharges through the enforcement process.

-In this Permit Year 3 of the reissued permit, Roanoke County responded to 25 illicit discharge complaints received from citizens or observed by staff.
+In this Permit Year 4 of the reissued permit, Roanoke County responded to 18 illicit discharge complaints received from citizens or observed by staff.
 All were resolved or found to be invalid complaints.
-The Illicit Discharge Enforcement Log for Permit Year 3 summarizes the complaints, the associated investigations, how the issue was resolved, and the date the investigation was closed.
-This log and the new SOP is on the attached compact disk under the folder titled BMP 3-4.
+The Illicit Discharge Enforcement Log for Permit Year 4 summarizes the complaints, the associated investigations, how the issue was resolved, and the date the investigation was closed.
+This log is on the attached compact disk under the folder titled BMP 3-4.

-The results of Permit Year 3 outfall inspections for dry weather screening associated with the IDDE program are discussed in BMP 3-3.
+The results of Permit Year 4 outfall inspections for dry weather screening associated with the IDDE program are discussed in BMP 3-3.

 An Illicit Discharge Program aids in the location, identification, and elimination of illicit discharges to the MS4.
 This method can give staff the methodology needed to screen, target, and monitor the storm drain system in an effort to discover existing illegal discharges and connections to the MS4.
-(EC)
+(EC, SED, & PCBs)